jfhbrook/susitna/README.md

 ### Prioritized Backlog

-- If/else
+- if/else
+  - [ ] ADR for if/else syntax
-- For and while
+- for/while/goto
+  - [ ] ADR for for/while/goto
 - Logical operators
   - [X] Support through the parser
-  - [ ] Requires Jump and JumpIfFalse operators
 - Complete Print syntax
   - Print can take multiple arguments
   - Print can also take a channel config
-- cd, ls, etc
+- Support `end`
+  - In MSX BASIC, `end` closes open files and ends program execution.
+It's distinct from a bare `exit`, insofar as `end` will hand control back to the commander in the context of a `run`.
 - Switch typescript to `module: "nodenext"`
   - use require() for node modules
   - use mjs for own modules
   - upgrade strip-ansi
+- Functions
+  - [ ] ADR for functions (and maybe subroutines?)
+  - Local variables
+  - Closures
+  - Native functions
+- Path navigation - cd, ls, etc
+  - Leverage native functions
+- Date/Time/Duration/TZData types
+  - Core library
-- Support `end`
+  - Host support
-  - In MSX BASIC, `end` closes open files and ends program execution.
-It's distinct from a bare `exit`, insofar as `end` will hand control back to the commander in the context of a `run`.
-  - In MSX BASIC, `stop`
+  - (Language support can come later)
 - REPL history support
   - Support \# and \! in prompt rendering
-- Gotos
 - Shell commands
   - Will need to research jobs in Bash
   - Scanner and parser support for shell commands and "shell tokens"